meza/agent-docs/CodeReview.md

   multiple execution paths; if injection is needed, wire a real default implementation and override only when required.

 # Communication, tone, and output discipline
-- Be concise, constructive, and evidence-driven.
+- Be constructive and evidence-driven.
+- Be concise in summary sections, but be thorough in `Review Thinking` (it builds trust and acts as a self-audit).
 - For every review produce, at minimum:
   1. Verdict (use the project's vocabulary; commonly `Approved` / `Not Approved`)
   2. Short rationale (1-3 bullets) tying the verdict to evidence
+  3. Review thinking (required even for `Approved`): what you inspected, what angles you examined, what evidence you used, and why it supports the verdict; if writing exposes a gap, go verify and update before finalizing
-  3. Actionable, prioritized change list, each with an explicit verification step
+  4. Actionable, prioritized change list (when `Not Approved`), each with an explicit verification step
 - When suggesting changes, provide example-level guidance and tests to validate the fix; do not write full implementations unless explicitly requested and permitted.

 # Evidence and blockers discipline